 Yes!
 Worship is the engine that drives everything we do as Christians so we are always thinking about ways to help people grow in what it means.
 Look for the “Tools for Young Worshippers” table where you will find:

-- Pre-school bulletins with crayons so children who don’t yet read can trace words of worship and draw things they see & hear in worship.
-Return the clipboards, but take the paper home and discuss the words and their drawings with them.
+- "Children's Bulletins" are geared towards PreK-1st grade.
+Or, for children who don’t yet read and can trace words of worship and draw things they see & hear in worship.

-- “Learning to Focus" bulletins designed to encourage grade school children to open their Bibles, read the Scripture along with the congregation and then fill in missing words.
+- “Young Worshipper Bulletins" designed to encourage grade school children (2nd-5th grades) to open their Bibles, read the Scripture along with the congregation and then fill in missing words.
 There are also key words listed to listen for during the sermon, a place to draw what they see and hear, and a place for their questions.
 These questions could be anything from a word they didn’t understand to 'why does the preacher wear a robe?'
 No question is too simple.
 Children are encouraged to put their questions in the “Children’s Questions” box and look for answers on the front page of the children's website by Monday afternoons. (children's names will not be included on the website)

-- The “Order of Worship,” is posted on our website each Friday afternoon.
-This can be a useful tool to prepare for worship at home.
+- The “Order of Worship,” (Sunday Bulletin) as well as both child bulletins are posted on our website each Friday afternoon.
+This can be useful tools to prepare for worship at home.
 Practice the songs or creeds, discuss the Kingdom readings, or read the Scripture to be preached.

 4. Can I attend Worship Training with my child?

 Absolutely!
 Anytime.
 Parents are always welcome.
 In fact, any adult or teenager is welcome to pop in from time to time.
 We all need this!

 5. Should my child be ready to attend corporate worship once they have heard all 6 lessons?

 Maybe, but not necessarily.
 Every child is different.
-Some may want to attend from age four until age seven.
+Some may want to attend from ages PreK until age seven.
 Some may attend one cycle and feel prepared.
 Parents should utilize the tools available as those tools fit their family.

 What are your questions?